-If you are just there to enjoy the scenery and see the major sites, 3-4 nights is enough.
+If you are just there to enjoy the scenery and see the major sights, 3-4 nights is enough.
 If you are there to hike, surf, or ski (winter) as well as to see the major Lofoten sites, then you will want more time.

 How do you get to the Lofoten Islands?

-You can alternatively fly to Bodø (BOO) and carry on with a connecting flight, or take a ferry from Bodø to Lofoten.
 There is a 3.5 hour passenger/car ferry that runs from Bodø to Moskenes (at the base of the Lofoten Archipelago) and an express passenger-only ferry that runs from Bodø to Svolvær (mid Lofoten location).

 Do you need a car in the Lofoten Islands?

 We have done some very nice road trips in Norway, including driving from Oslo to Bergen, driving the Trolls Road and the Atlantic Ocean Highway.
 The Lofotens by car is at least as good, if not better.
 Renting a car is your best options if you want to get off the beaten path and make the most of your Lofoten holidays.